 Aiding Weight Loss

 Obesity can be a real problem for many dogs.
 Weight issues can lead to a slew of additional conditions, including diabetes, high blood pressure, and respiratory distress (just to name a few).
 That's where coconut oil comes into play.
-By adding coconut oil to your dog's diet, it can help regulate the body's thyroid and help promote weight loss.
-Coconut oil can also give your dog more energy to exercise and thus aid in weight management.

 Alleviating Digestive Issues

 Similar to its effects in cats, coconut oil can also help to support digestive health in dogs.
 Again, always start off slowly.
 Too much coconut oil can have the exact opposite effect and cause gastrointestinal upset.

 Boosting the Immune System

 Coconut oil can also help to boost your dog's immune system.
-By adding coconut oil to your dog's diet, its antiviral, antibacterial, and antifungal properties can work to prevent infection and disease.
+By adding coconut oil to your dog's diet, its antiviral, antibacterial, and antifungal properties can work to support the immune system.

 Overall Skin and Coat Health

 Coconut oil also helps to maintain strong bones and can provide relief against joint stiffness.

 Brain, Ear, and Eye Health

 Finally, the lauric acid content in coconut oil reportedly has remarkable benefits for the dog's brain, ears, and eyes.

 As you can see, the benefits of coconut oil for your pets are hard to ignore.
-Whether you have a cat, dog, or both, we highly recommend using coconut oil as a way to treat and prevent a slew of ailments.
+Whether you have a cat, dog, or both, we highly recommend using coconut oil as a way to support your pet's health.